 Social Media Platform #5: LinkedIn

-With 100 million monthly active users, LinkedIn is unique among the top social networks as a professional networking platform.
+With 250 million monthly active users (40% of which use the platform daily); LinkedIn is unique among the top social networks as a professional networking platform.
 The site is most popular with educated, slightly older users with a higher income level.
 It’s used by just over a quarter of online adults in the U.S., and half of American college grads.
 That makes it a great fit for potential attendees of classes, conferences, trainings, or educational events.

 The key on LinkedIn is to share content and events that will add value to members’ professional lives.
 DIG SOUTH Interactive Conference does this well, using LinkedIn to highlight their sponsors and speakers.